andrew-chang-dewitt/hoops-api/PROPOSAL.md

   Transactions, Envelopes, & Users.
   Transactions are exactly what their name says: an amount of money either going in from or coming out to a specific payee at a specific time.
-  Envelopes are concept that represents an amount of money reserved for a specific purpose (e.g. a savings goal like a vacation or an expense like rent or groceries).
+  Envelopes are a concept that represents an amount of money reserved for a specific purpose (e.g. a savings goal like a vacation or an expense like rent or groceries).
   A User is also exactly what the name says: a person using this budgeting program.

   Besides those three core data types, the following ancillary data types exist: